AzureCosmosDB/cosmos-fabric-samples/management/README.md

    ```

 2. **Import the notebook**:
-   - Navigate to the `management-samples` folder
+   - Navigate to the `management` folder
    - In your Fabric workspace, click **"Import"** → **"Notebook"**
-   - Select and upload the `management-samples.ipynb` file
+   - Select and upload the `management.ipynb` file

 ### Step 3: Configure the Notebook